Wojo-mike43/Wojo-mike43/README.md

 - Jump-Diffusion Options Pricing Model: A Python-based project to model option pricing using geometric brownian motion to model random stock price movements.
 - Pairs Trading Strategy: A comprehensive strategy for pairs trading, featuring an interactive GUI for testing cointegration and visualizing trading signals.
 - Black-Scholes Calculator: A simple script that uses numpy and scipy to calculate the value of a European call or put option.
+- Leveraged Account Analysis: Model both a regular and leveraged investment account, and takes into consideration factors such as interest on margin loans, margin maintinance requirements, and potential margin calls.

 **Skills & Interests**